WUSTL-Biol4220/home/course_project.md

 ## Project grade breakdown

-The pipeline project has five major parts, each worth different amounts of the project grade: proposal (10%), presentation (20%), documentation (15%), report (25%), code (40%).
+The pipeline project has five major parts, each worth different amounts of the project grade: proposal (5%), presentation (20%), report (20%), documentation (15%), code (40%).
 A penalty of -5% points is applied to the project grade for each day it is late.

 ## Important dates